JonasGMorsch/SpiffsReadWrite/README.md

 # SpiffsReadWrite
-This is a library for the ESP32 internal flash storage, which includes multiple partitions, including a very useful one: the SPIFFS partition.
+This is a library for the ESP32 internal flash storage, which includes multiple partitions, including a very useful one:

+The SPIFFS partition

 This partition can be used to store user data.
-Traditionally, access to it is done via the SPIFFS/LittleFS filesystem, but this library enables EEPROM-like access to the storage, reducing overhead for certain applications.
+Traditionally, access to it is done via the SPIFFS/LittleFS filesystem, but this library enables EEPROM-like access to the storage, reducing overhead and read time for certain applications.

 It runs on ESP32 devices using the Arduino Core: